 Be clear with your tenants about what's acceptable and what’s not.
 For example, if you are willing to let them hang pictures on the wall, state what type of fixtures you would like them to use.

 Working smoke alarms are required by law at the start of all new tenancies, and must be located in the right places.
 If you buy new smoke alarms for your rental property, these must be photo-electronic long-life battery alarms.

 Landlord responsibilities — Compliance Matters

 For many student renters, it may be their first time living away from home.
-They might not be familiar with general house maintenance, eg:
+They might not be familiar with how to keep the home healthy, eg: